Herbert Smith Freehills Kramer: Offices

 As of September 2020, HSF has 26 offices in Asia, Australia, Europe, North America and the Middle East.
 The Seoul and Tokyo offices are staffed by Commonwealth lawyers and do not practice local law.
 The Tokyo office relies upon a referral arrangement with Japan's Big four law firms to avoid competing with them for local legal work, and due to difficulties with hiring Japanese attorneys.

 Controversies

-Anti-Semitic Tweet
+Antisemitic tweet

 Following the firebombing of the Adass Israel Synagogue in Melbourne, Damien Hazard, an Australia corporate lawyer who has been a partner with HSF for 12 years tweeted "Never too soon for Jeremy Leibler to just invent a link with anti-genocide protests".
 The tweet was deleted and HSF chair and senior partner Rebecca Maslen-Stannage apologized for it and launched an immediate investigation.
 The firm voted to remove Hazard.

 Notable clients and cases

-HSF has assisted numerous notable clients over its years as a firm, some famous, some infamous.
-Some examples include:

 Sergey Podoprigorov

 Herbert Smith Freehills helped Sergey Podoprigorov, a judge in the Russian Federation who sentenced Vladimir Kara-Murza, a prominent journalist, author, filmmaker, human rights activist and political prisoner that received an extremely harsh prison sentence in Russia in 2023 after publicly criticizing the Russian invasion of Ukraine.
 HSF prepared an appeal asking the United States Department of the Treasury to remove Podoprigorov from the "Magnitsky list" of corrupt Russian officials responsible for persecution of people fighting against corruption and repression in the country.